Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Quick Cord Gauge Table (120V Portable Loads)

-These are practical planning values; always confirm cord amp rating, connector type, and local code requirements.
+Note: These are practical planning values.
+Always confirm the cord's stamped amp rating, the connector type (e.g., NEMA 5-15 vs 5-20), and local code requirements.

 Safety and Performance Tips